Rankin's dragon

 The specific epithet, henrylawsoni, is in honor of the Australian author, poet, and philosopher Henry Lawson.

 Range

 It is native to Queensland in Australia, but can be found in captivity across the world.

 Description

 P. henrylawsoni is similar to the larger central bearded dragon (P. vitticeps), but is usually less than 30 cm (12 in) in total length (including tail), with a shorter and more blunt snout.

 Common names

-P. henrylawsoni is also commonly called Lawson's dragon, dumpy dragon, pygmy dragon, dwarf bearded dragon, or black soil bearded dragon.
+P. henrylawsoni is also commonly called Lawson's dragon, dumpy dragon, pygmy dragon, black soil bearded dragon or downs bearded dragon.

 Taxonomy

 A formal description was not published for this lizard until 1985, despite being known to herpetologists.
 The scientific name for this species was disputed, along with the other taxonomic treatments of Wells and Wellington, but was published again by Harold Cogger (2000) and others as a valid name.

 The name is noted as invalid in some sources, and given as a synonym for Pogona brevis.